Purple-Fox-Coder/pluton-project-generator/README.md

 ##### Building

-To build the project you will need C++ and make.
+To build the project you will need g++ and make.
 Once you have those you can simply use:
 ``make``